-Your ureters are tubes inside your body that drain urine from your kidneys to your bladder.
-If one of your ureters is blocked, the urine won’t drain properly.
-When this happens, the kidney fills with urine and swells.
+Your ureters are tubes inside your body that drain urine (pee) from your kidneys to your bladder.
+If one of your ureters is blocked, your urine won’t drain properly.
+When this happens, your kidney fills with urine and swells.
 This is called hydronephrosis.
-It can be caused by a tumor pushing on a ureter, kidney stones, or scar tissue.
+It can be caused by a tumor pushing on your ureter, kidney stones, or scar tissue.

 A ureteral stent is a thin tube that’s placed in your ureter to help drain urine from your kidney (see Figure 1).
-One end of the tube sits inside your kidney, and the other end sits in your bladder.
+One end of the tube is inside your kidney, and the other end is in your bladder.

-Ureteral stents can be used for several weeks, months, or even years.
+Ureteral stents can be used for several weeks, months, or years.
 They’re used to:

-- Allow urine to flow through your blocked ureter.
+- Let urine flow through your blocked ureter.